Montréal winter fun for families

 It’s so nice on the ice

-Rosy cheeks, limber legs, lungs full of fresh air: Montréal just wouldn’t be winter without lacing up for a skate.
-The city has plenty of options, including the brand-new refrigerated ice rink at Esplanade Tranquille in the Quartier des spectacles that can hold up to 400 skaters that includes a multipurpose room for lockers, rentals and lounging, the giant refrigerated rink at the Old Port or the Beaver Lake ice skating rink atop Mount Royal.
-More places to lace up include the pretty pond at Parc La Fontaine, the huge ovals at Parc Maisonneuve and Parc Jarry, Verdun’s BLEU BLANC ROUGE pro-size rink, or even the skater's trail in Parc Jean-Drapeau.
-All are popular picks, whether you have teetery legs or can twirl like an ace, plus they all include music, fairy lights and the general fun of propelling back on forth on blades.
-Indoors, Atrium Le 1000 is a skating go-to for people who don’t like to brave the cold.
-Check this out for the full scoop on the city’s outdoor and indoor rinks.
+Rosy cheeks, limber legs, lungs full of fresh air: it just wouldn’t be winter in Montréal without lacing up for a skate.
+The city has plenty of options, including the refrigerated ice rink at Esplanade Tranquille in the Quartier des Spectacles that can hold up to 400 skaters (and includes a multipurpose room for lockers, rentals and lounging) or the Beaver Lake ice skating rink atop Mount Royal.
+More places to lace up include the picturesque pond at Parc La Fontaine, the huge ovals at Parc Maisonneuve and Parc Jarry and Verdun’s BLEU BLANC BOUGE pro-size rink.
+You can double your fun with Parc Jean-Drapeau’s skater's trail and adjacent ice rink and when MONTRÉAL EN LUMIÈRE is on, you can whirl around its groovy, dancy skating loop.
+Indoors, Atrium Le 1000 is a go-to skate spot on particularly cold or stormy days.
+In fact, all of these are popular picks, whether you have teetery legs or can twirl like an ace and almost all of them include fun music and lights!
+You can get the full scoop on the city’s outdoor and indoor rinks here.
+Or how about experiencing the thrill of a professional hockey game with the Montréal Canadiens downtown or by hopping on the metro to catch local teams the Rocket de Laval or the Victoire de Montréal in action?

-While skating is a big ticket in sub-zero temps in Montréal, kids also can’t wait to hit the hills with their saucers, carpets, luges and whatnot the minute the snow permits.
-Mount Royal provides two choice locations: the natural slope facing Parc Avenue or the groomed corridors and natural hill that looks onto Beaver Lake.
-Parc Angrignon and Parc Jean-Drapeau are two other prime place to go whoosh, while snowboarding, fatbiking and cross-country skiing are other prime pursuits in these parks too.
-The borough slopes in Parc du Pélican and Parc Lafond in Rosemont-Petite Patrie, Parc Jarry and Parc Lafontaine or Murray Hill in Westmount are also options – you choose your level of steepness.
-You can also try cross-country skiing and snowshoeing in parks around town, and rentals often available.
-But how about just building a good old fashioned snow fort or snowperson?
-We’re high-fiving in mittens!
+In Montréal, kids can’t wait to hit the hills with their saucers, carpets and sleds the minute the snow hits.
+Mount Royal provides two choice locations: the slope facing Parc Avenue and the hill that looks onto Beaver Lake.
+Parc Angrignon and Parc Jean-Drapeau are two other great places to go whoosh on your sled, with snowboarding, fat biking and cross-country skiing also available.
+The borough slopes of Parc du Pélican and Parc André-Lavallée in Rosemont-Petite Patrie, Parc Jarry and Parc Lafontaine or Murray Hill in Westmount are also options – you choose your level of steepness.
+You can also try cross-country skiing and snowshoeing in parks around town, with rentals on site.
+Finally, as both the young and young at heart already know, you don’t need extra equipment to have a ball in the snow.
+How about building a good old fashioned snow fort or snowperson?
+Now we're high fiving in mittens!

 From chilly feats to belly-warming treats